dtretyakov/WindowsAzure/README.md

 For creating a custom queries you should take a look at [Mixing LINQ Providers and LINQ to Objects](http://msdn.microsoft.com/en-us/vstudio/ff963710.aspx).

-In addition to you can use **asynchronous queries** powered by LINQ extensions (TAP) in [EF 6 Async style](http://weblogs.asp.net/scottgu/archive/2012/12/11/entity-framework-6-alpha2-now-available.aspx).
+In addition to you can use **asynchronous query** processing powered by LINQ extensions (TAP) in [EF 6 Async style](http://weblogs.asp.net/scottgu/archive/2012/12/11/entity-framework-6-alpha2-now-available.aspx).
 Available methods:
 * ToListAsync()
 * TakeAsync()
 * FirstAsync()